pytorch/pytorch.github.io/_mobile/android.md

 String className = ImageNetClasses.IMAGENET_CLASSES[maxScoreIdx];
 ```

-In the following sections you can find detailed explanation of pytorch android api, code walk through for bigger [demo application](https://github.com/pytorch/android-demo-app/tree/master/PyTorchDemoApp), implementation details of api and how to customize and build it from the source.
+In the following sections you can find detailed explanations of PyTorch Android API, code walk through for a bigger [demo application](https://github.com/pytorch/android-demo-app/tree/master/PyTorchDemoApp),

-## Pytorch demo app
+implementation details of the API, how to customize and build it from source.

+## PyTorch Demo Application

-Bigger example of application that does image classification from android camera output and text classification you can find in the [same github repo](https://github.com/pytorch/android-demo-app/tree/master/PyTorchDemoApp).
+We have also created another more complex PyTorch Android demo application that does image classification from camera output and text classification in the [same github repo](https://github.com/pytorch/android-demo-app/tree/master/PyTorchDemoApp).

-To get device camera output in it uses [android cameraX api](https://developer.android.com/training/camerax
+To get device camera output it uses [Android CameraX API](https://developer.android.com/training/camerax
 ).
 All the logic that works with CameraX is separated to [`org.pytorch.demo.vision.AbstractCameraXActivity`](https://github.com/pytorch/android-demo-app/blob/master/PyTorchDemoApp/app/src/main/java/org/pytorch/demo/vision/AbstractCameraXActivity.java) class.

 ```